leafsigh/Reinforcement-Learning/README.md

 # Dynamic Programming
 Currently working on multiple dynamic programming algorithms in MDPs.

-- Has finished 4x4 GridWorld Problem in 4.1 Policy Evaluation of *Reinforcement Learning: An Introduction*
+- Has finished nxn GridWorld Problem in 4.1 Policy Evaluation of *Reinforcement Learning: An Introduction*